 Today, I’m sharing Mary’s marvelous recipe for guacamole.
 Not typical of the other recipes I’ve made, it starts with a homemade chili paste made of onions, cilantro, and jalapenos which was then mixed with ripe avocados, diced tomato, more cilantro, and onion.
 Truly the best recipe for guacamole I’ve ever made.
 And I’ve tried a lot!!

 - The most important ingredient in this classic guacamole is the avocados.
 They must be ripe, so they are soft enough to make into a dip.

-- I like to buy them firm and green and let them ripen a day or two at home.
+- PRO-Tip: I like to buy them firm and green and let them ripen a day or two at home.
 This prevents the dreaded grocery bag bruising which can happen trying to transport soft, ripe avocados home or even by customers checking them in the produce department.

 - If you don’t want to add lime juice, just make sure you press some plastic wrap onto the surface of the guacamole as soon as it’s mixed.
 This will prevent any air from reaching the guacamole and starting the oxidation process.

 - A granite molcajete is a Mexican mortar and pestle that’s perfect for making this recipe for guacamole.
 By pulverizing the chile paste ingredients, you’ll release oils that chopping will not.
 If you own one, make both the paste and the guacamole in your molcajete for a most authentic guacamole.

-Kick off your menu with this terrific guacamole as a starter.
-Here are some more recipe to round out your meal.
+Kick-off your menu with this terrific guacamole as a starter.
+Here are some more recipes to round out your meal.

 - Beer Margaritas